ADACS-Australia/SS18B-NHurleyWalker/Readme.md

 * ```./development-manage.py update_user_input_options``` (This will read the Gleam-X database, as provided in the settings file and update the Users (SELECT input) options by finding distinct users from the `processing` table).

+* ```./development-manage.py update_skyplots``` (This will update the skyplots that are shown in the landing page.
+This is required if you are changing skyplots configuration.
+Note: During startup, the skyplots configurations will be checked and skyplots will be generated if required.
+In this case, startup may take some additional time.

 ## License ##